 According to Americans with Disabilities Act (ADA), a physical disability is “[a]ny physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin, and endocrine.”

 Some of the common conditions that qualify for a service dog include autism, arthritis, asthma, blindness, deafness, epilepsy, multiple sclerosis, osteoporosis, paralysis, scoliosis, and seizures.
-On the other hand, emotional support animals are commonly recommended for conditions like anxiety, bipolar disorder, depression, eating disorders, mood disorders, neurocognitive disorders, post traumatic stress disorder, psychotic conditions, and substance abuse problems.
+On the other hand, emotional support animals are commonly recommended for conditions like anxiety, bipolar disorder, depression, eating disorders, mood disorders, neurocognitive disorders, post-traumatic stress disorder, psychotic conditions, and substance abuse problems.

 Access to Housing with Emotional Support Animals

 According to the Federal Fair Housing Amendments Act (FHAA), it is illegal to discriminate against someone with a recognized impairment.
 This law is relevant to emotional support animals because it means that housing rights must be given to those with emotional support animals.
 In other words, even if a property has a “no pets” policy, they must make reasonable accommodation to emotional support animals.
 This applies to public housing, college dorms, and any other accommodation.
-It is worth noting, however that this law does not override existing health codes.
+It is worth noting, however, that this law does not override existing health codes.
 For example, some states have public health laws that prohibit dogs, including emotional support animals, in swimming pools.

 Generally speaking, landlords must accept emotional support animals but it is not always a clear cut situation.
 From a legal standpoint, a landlord is required to establish that a potential tenant has a physical or mental impairment that majorly impacts daily life.
 Secondly, you will want to show your landlord evidence that the emotional support animal is able to provide support to daily life.
 The majority of the time a letter from your doctor explaining your need for an emotional support animal.
 While “reasonable accommodation” must be made, there are some exceptions.
 Legally, a private club doesn’t need to accept emotional support animals.
-Likewise, a building with four or few rental units that is landlord-occupied does not need to need accept emotional support animals nor does a single-family home that is rented without a real estate broker.
+Likewise, a building with four or fewer rental units that is landlord-occupied does not need to need to accept emotional support animals nor does a single-family home that is rented without a real estate broker.